ZX-Diablo/mu-refreshy/README.md

 ## Known issues

 - Local albums ID and type are always empty
-- Local albums release date is always on the first of january (only year info), so they can appear as new
+- Local albums release date is always on the first of january (only year info) unless updated from remote
 - Remote albums with unknown release date are on 1970-01-01
 - There can be several remote artist IDs, only way to resolve it is to fiddle with xml files